roboticabhishek/waypoint_generation/README.md

 # Troubleshooting
-- The most common error is when there aren't enough points to form clusters, usually when the geometries have extremely thin/flat surfaces
+- The most common error is when there aren't enough points to form clusters.
+Usually happens when the geometries have extremely thin/flat surfaces
 ```
 RuntimeError: QH6154 Qhull precision error: Initial simplex is flat (facet 1 is coplanar with the interior point)
 ```